top of page

 Finding a Lawyer

-Note: This article explains why and how to find a lawyer.
+This article explains why and how to find a lawyer, for criminal defense, civil or family law.
 Whether you decide to get one and how that fits into family relationships and healing is a separate but very important issue, discussed here.

 If you are wondering if you need a lawyer...you probably do.
 If you’re not sure, there’s no legal harm in talking to a lawyer.
 There is no harm, and potentially great benefit, in getting legal advice sooner rather than later.